Skip to content

 What Decoders are available?

-The Google Analytics 4 Decoder is currently open to private alpha registration.
+The Google Analytics 4 Decoder is in pre-launch with selected agencies and enterprises.
 Apply for access here.

-Additional decoders are also in development and are currently being used on internal and client projects.
+Additional decoders are also in development and are currently being used on a variety of internal and client projects.